GrimoireGL/grimoire.gl/source/guide/plugin-specification.md

 }
 ```

-When the code required, plugin must assign the object above into `window.GrimoireJS.lib.{{Plugin package name}}`.
+When the code required, plugin must assign the object above into `window.GrimoireJS.lib.{Plugin package name}`.

 **Note**